 5. Don't be too practical.

-Some companies use a name that says exactly what is does, like Accounting101.
+Sometimes a company chooses a name that says exactly what is does, like Accounting 101.
 That might be a mistake, says Aaron Frazin, the CEO of Charlie, an app that pulls info about your contacts before a meeting.
 Frazin played around with names like Socialize.it and Unclutter.it but ended up picking the name Charlie because it's a bit esoteric.
 "No one wants just a tool that says what it does; they want a name that represents something bigger than it does," he says.

 6. Make sure you love it.